Topheral/Dating-analysis/README.md

-# Welcome to dating-analysis repository
+# :yellow_heart::orange_heart::sparkling_heart::couple: Welcome to dating-analysis repository :couple::sparkling_heart::orange_heart::yellow_heart:

 ## About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which explores the mystery behind finding a romantic patner, using the [Speed Dating Experiment Dataset](https://www.kaggle.com/datasets/annavictoria/speed-dating-experiment) compiled by professors Ray Fisman and Sheena Iyengar from Columbia Business School.